 The Hario Skerton Pro is easy to clean, the borosilicate glass is extremely durable and the chamber comes with a lid to store any extra coffee grounds or beans.

-Perhaps the most novel feature is that the grinder can be screwed onto a standard mason jar.
-If you want to leave the chamber at home when you go camping, this versatility is unique amongst all the grinders on our list.
+Perhaps the most unique feature is that the grinder can be screwed onto a standard mason jar.
+So if you are looking for a mason jar coffee grinder or you just want to leave the chamber at home when you go camping, this versatility is unique amongst all the grinders on our list.

 The improvements made on the Pro Model are demonstrated really well in this video below.

-Porlex Mini Stainless Steel Coffee Grinder – Best Grinder for Travelers
+Porlex Mini Stainless Steel Coffee Grinder Review – Best Travel Coffee Grinder

-The Porlex Mini has a removable handle which can be conveniently stored when traveling.
+The Porlex grinder has a removable handle which can be conveniently stored when traveling.
 Due to its small size it is a popular backpacking coffee grinder.

 It also fits inside the Aeropress which makes it the perfect Aeropress coffee grinder.